 Checkmk provides comprehensive options for the monitoring of Oracle databases.
-So with the plug-in you can not only retrieve a database's tablespaces or its active sessions, but also many other types of performance data.
-A complete list of the monitoring options can be found in our Catalogue of Check plug-ins.
+With the plug-in you can not only retrieve a database’s tablespaces or its active sessions, but also many other types of performance data.
+A complete list of the monitoring options can be found in our Catalogue of Check Plug-ins.
 We extend this plug-in regularly, so it is always worth looking in the catalogue.
 Among others, Checkmk can monitor the following values (some of them only from Version 1.6.0):

 - Check Checkpoint and user managed Backup state of datafiles